 - a) The following wells are included among those types of injection activities that are covered by the UIC regulations.
-(This list is not intended to be exclusive but is for clarification only.) - 1) Any injection well located on a drilling platform inside territorial waters of the State of Illinois; - 2) Any dug hole or well that is deeper than its largest surface dimension, where the principal function of the hole is emplacement of fluids; - 3) Any septic tank or cesspool well used by generators of hazardous waste, or by owners or operators of hazardous waste management facilities, to dispose of fluids containing hazardous waste.
-This includes the disposal of hazardous waste into what would otherwise be septic systems and cesspools, regardless of their capacity; - 4) Any septic tank, cesspool, or other well used by a multiple dwelling, community, or regional system for the injection of wastes. - b) The following are not covered by these regulations: - 1) Injection wells located on a drilling platform or other site that is beyond the territorial waters of the State of Illinois; - 2) Individual or single family residential waste disposal systems such as domestic cesspools or septic systems; - 3) Nonresidential cesspools, septic systems, or similar waste disposal systems if such systems are used solely for the disposal of sanitary waste, and have the capacity to serve fewer than 20 persons a day; - 4) Injection wells used for injection of hydro carbons that are of pipeline quality and are gases at standard temperature and pressure for the purpose of storage; - 5) Any dug hole, drilled hole, or bored shaft that is not used for the subsurface emplacement of fluids-underground; - 6) Class II wells. - c) The prohibition applicable to Class IV wells under Section 704.124 does not apply to injections of hazardous wastes into aquifers or portions thereof that have been exempted pursuant to 35 Ill.
+(This list is not intended to be exclusive but is for clarification only.) - 1) Any injection well located on a drilling platform inside territorial waters of the State of Illinois; - 2) Any dug hole or well that is deeper than its largest surface dimension, where the principal function of the hole is emplacement of fluids; - Any septie tank or cesspool well used by generators of hazardous waste, or by owners or operators of hazardous waste management facilities, to dispose of fluids containing hazardous waste.
+This includes the disposal of hazardous waste into what would otherwise be septic systems and cesspools, regardless of their capacity; - 4) Any septic tank, cesspool, or other well used by a multiple dwelling, community, or regional system for the injection of wastes. - b) The following are not covered by these regulations this Part: - 1) Injection wells located on a drilling platform or other site that is beyond the territorial waters of the State of Illinois; - 2) Individual or single family residential waste disposal systems such as domestic cesspools or septic systems; - 3) Nonresidential cesspools, septic systems, or similar waste disposal systems if such systems are used solely for the disposal of sanitary waste, and have the capacity to serve fewer than 20 persons a day;

+- 4) Injection wells used for injection of <a href="https://hydrocarbons.hydrocarbons - 5) Any dug hole, drilled hole, or bored shaft that is not used for the subsurface emplacement of fluids-underground; - 6) Class II wells. - c) The prohibition applicable to Class IV wells under Section 704.124 does not apply to injections of hazardous wastes into aquifers or portions thereof that have been exempted pursuant to 35 Ill.
 Adm.
 Code 730.104.